zeyuz35/zeyuz35.github.io/vault/Datasets.md

 ### Missing Data

-ANDENOx = New Orders for Nondefense Capital Goods, starts from 1968 03 TWEXMMTH = Trade Weighted US DOllar Index , starts from 1973 02 UMCSNETx = Consumer Sentiment Index, starts from 1978 02
+- ANDENOx = New Orders for Nondefense Capital Goods, starts from 1968 03
+- TWEXMMTH = Trade Weighted US DOllar Index , starts from 1973 02
+- UMCSNETx = Consumer Sentiment Index, starts from 1978 02
-ACOGNO = New orders for Consumer Goods, starts from 1992 02 VXOCLSx = VXO index, starts from 1962 07
+- ACOGNO = New orders for Consumer Goods, starts from 1992 02
+- VXOCLSx = VXO index, starts from 1962 07

+ISM series were discontinued after 2016 after a falling out between FRED and ISM.
+These were kept in the dataset for legacy reasons, but present a missing data problem.
+The ISM series are:
+- ID 19 NAPMPI
+- ID 49 NAPMEI
+- ID 60 NAPM
+- ID 61 NAPMNOI
+- ID 62 NAPMSDI
+- ID 63 MAPMII
+- ID 112 NAPMPRI
 ## FRED-QD (US)

 ## AU-MD (Australia)

+Luke Hartigan's website provides an AUMD dataset, which though not continously updated, is quite large and available.

 ## UK-MD (UK)

+Phillipe Coulombe
 ## CAN-MD (Canada)

+CAN MD